coderefinery/manuals/lesson-design.md

 sense.
 Have you figured out why it's the way it is based on the instructor's guide?
 If you do a big refactoring, make sure you update the maintainer's guide!

+Before you embark on a big refactoring step, please pitch your idea in a GitHub issue and collect feedback from others.